Paebbels/pyVHDLParser/README.md

 ## Example 1 - Use clauses

-This is a input file:
+This is an input file:

 ```VHDL
 use lib0.pkg0.all;